Travel India by Rail

 Day 2 - Delhi

-Spend the morning relaxing at the hotel or perhaps exploring Jaipur further.
-This afternoon we travel by road to Ranthambore National Park.
+Travelling by air-conditioned intercity express train, we leave Jaipur late morning for Sawai Madhopur - the gateway to Ranthambore National Park.
 Slowly being reclaimed by the jungle, the 1,000-year-old crumbling forts and tangled vines provide an Indiana Jones-esque backdrop for spotting India’s elusive Bengal tigers.
 The rest of the day is free to relax by the pool ahead of tomorrow’s safaris.
+There are two optional excursions: a guided nature walk or a visit to Dastkar to see the stunning handicrafts made by the women of the village in order to support their families.

 Today we go on a morning and afternoon safari drive in open-sided vehicles.
 The promise of tigers and leopards are the big cat draw of Ranthambore, we also keep a close watch for the park’s other residents amongst the scattered ruins and lakes - including hyena, sambar, wild boar, water buffalo and crocodile.